 Generally, the outlook for anyone with a pilonidal cyst is excellent, with a complete cure being possible.

-Maintaining good hygiene of the area at the base of the spine is important.
+Maintaining good hygiene around the area at the base of the spine is important.
 This helps prevent the development of pilonidal disease, as well as its recurrence if it does occur.

-Steps that people can take to reduce their risk of pilonidal cysts developing include:
+Steps that people can take to reduce the risk of pilonidal cysts developing include:

 - keeping the area clean and dry